codyellingham/lilygo-t-display-btc-clock/README.md

 !["Lilygo t-display case"](https://github.com/codyellingham/lilygo-t-display-btc-clock/blob/master/images/package.jpg?raw=true)

-**Setup a live Bitcoin price ticker and clock / date ticker on a LilyGo T-display.**
+**Setup a live Bitcoin price ticker and clock / date display on a LilyGo T-display.**

-Combines the Date, clock, and wifi functions of [https://espgo.be/index-en.html](https://espgo.be/index-en.html) with the Bitcoin price tracker of [https://how2electronics.com/bitcoin-price-tracker-using-esp32-oled-display/](https://how2electronics.com/bitcoin-price-tracker-using-esp32-oled-display/ )
+Combines the date, clock, and wifi functions of [https://espgo.be/index-en.html](https://espgo.be/index-en.html) with the Bitcoin price tracker of [https://how2electronics.com/bitcoin-price-tracker-using-esp32-oled-display/](https://how2electronics.com/bitcoin-price-tracker-using-esp32-oled-display/ )

 #### Notes:
 - This may work with similar LilyGo models, but I have only tested on the LilyGo T-display v1.1